msdharani1/TubeSeek/README.md

 ## Key Features

+- **⚡ Real-time Search Suggestions**: Get instant search suggestions as you type, powered by Google's autocomplete API.
-- **📺 Enhanced Video Search**: Utilizes the YouTube Data API v3 to provide relevant video search results.
+- **📺 Enhanced Video Search**: Utilizes the YouTube Data API v3 and intelligently detects if a query matches a channel name to provide more relevant results.
 - **💡 Personalized Suggestions**: A smart, non-AI-based recommendation system that analyzes your watch history, likes, and subscriptions to suggest relevant content on the homepage.
-- **✨ Distraction-Free Player**: A custom, full-featured video player that keeps you focused on the content, with "Up Next" suggestions.
+- **✨ Distraction-Free Player**: A custom, full-featured video player that keeps you focused on the content, complete with an "Up Next" suggestions sidebar.
 - **🕒 Clickable Timestamps**: Automatically detects and makes timestamps in video descriptions clickable for easy navigation.
 - **📂 Playlist Management**:
-  - Create custom playlists.
+  - Create custom playlists with a single click.
-  - Add or remove any video from multiple playlists with a user-friendly interface.
+  - Add or remove any video from multiple playlists simultaneously.
-  - A special "Favorite" playlist for quick access.
+  - A special "Favorite" playlist is available by default and created automatically when you first add a video to it.
 - **❤️ Like Videos**: Like and unlike any video.
 View all your liked videos in a dedicated "Liked Videos" page.
 - **🔔 Channel Subscriptions**: Subscribe or unsubscribe from any channel.
 View all your subscriptions in a dedicated page.
 - **📜 Personalized Watch History**: Automatically saves videos you watch and displays them in a dedicated history page, sorted by most recent.
+It even tracks your viewing progress for each video.
 - **🔐 Secure Authentication**: Employs Google Sign-In via Firebase Authentication for a secure and seamless login experience.
+Guest users are supported with a unique anonymous ID.
 - **🎨 Customizable Themes**: Choose between **Light**, **Dark**, and **System** themes to personalize your viewing experience.
 - **⚙️ User Data Control**: The settings page gives users full control over their data, including the ability to:
   - View account information and membership date.
-  - **Permanently delete** their entire watch history.
+  - **Permanently delete** their entire watch history, liked videos, subscriptions, or all playlists with a single click.
-  - **Permanently delete** all of their playlists.
-- **🔒 Privacy-Focused**: Requires user agreement to the Privacy Policy before sign-in.
+- **🔒 Privacy-Focused**: Requires user agreement to the Privacy Policy before sign-in, and respects user privacy with clear data handling practices.
 - **🚀 Performance Optimized**: Implements client-side caching for API responses to reduce load times and API usage on repeated searches.
 - **📱 Fully Responsive Design**: A beautiful, modern interface built with Tailwind CSS and shadcn/ui that works on all devices.
-- **👑 Admin Dashboard**: A special, access-controlled dashboard for the admin user to view user search histories.
+- **👑 Admin Dashboard**: A special, access-controlled dashboard for the admin user to view user search histories, manage features, and track site analytics.

 ## Live Demo